ZidongWang123/PetMate/README.md

 Using React, Node.js, Express & MongoDB to build a Full Stack MERN Application.
 The App is called "PetMate" and it is a pet owner community app that allows users to meet like friends and have some group activities with same interest friends offline.

-By the end of this video, you will have a strong understanding of how the MERN Stack works.

 ## Init

 Setup: